Bambang, Nueva Vizcaya: Economy

+The Nueva Vizcaya Agricultural Terminal is located in Barangay Almaguer North.
+It is the largest agricultural trading post in the Cagayan Valley Region.

 Culture

 Panggayjaya festival, which is celebrated from late April to May yearly.
 Part of its celebration is the annual Miss Panggayjaya (Bambang) and the counterpart Mister Bambang which started in 2016.
 Along with the celebration of its patron, Saint Catherine of Siena.

 Tourism

 On April 23, 2000, then President Joseph Ejercito Estrada issued a proclamation that declared Salinas Forest Reserve and Deer Refuge in the Municipality of Bambang, including two municipalities in the Province of Nueva Vizcaya, as a protected area pursuant to Republic Act No. 7589 and shall be known as Salinas Natural Monument.
 As of now, Salinas Natural Monument has yet to be developed as a tourist destination.

 The Municipality of Bambang has a lot of tourist spots like the Salinas Salt Spring, Manamtam Salt Spring, Manamtam River, Laguerta Falls, Abian Falls, Pallas Cave, the Bambang Cross, and the Bambang Agri Tourism Learning Site.

 Recently, the Municipality of Bambang successfully launched "Paskuhan sa Bambang."